SEND: New Arrangements

 Contact Us: firstname.lastname@example.org

-- What training or specialist expertise does your staff have around SEN?
+- What training or specialist expertise does your staff have around SEND?

 School staff have been trained to provide a variety of specialist support.
 Where a training need is identified and the expertise not present, the school is committed to ensuring that training gap is promptly addressed.

-- What support can the school provide for children with SEN?
+- What support can the school provide for children with SEND?

 - What further external support can the school access and when would this happen?